tombensve/APS/README.md

 Note that all APS messages are required to be JSON!!
 This is a limitation, but keeps things simple.
 On the backend a JSON object is represented as Map<String, Object>, and a JSON array as List<Object>.
 On the frontend it of course becomes JS objects and arrays.
 Note that APS is mostly written in Groovy which allows you to interact with Maps and Lists in a very similar way as JS, and it also allows for static Maps, not just arrays. `[ key: value ]` is a Groovy Map. `[value, value, ...]` is a Groovy list.
 Map can be referenced as `jsonMap['body']['type']`.

 The general architecture of an APS app is then intended to be message driven, requireing well defined messages, and with very loose coupling mostly only having dependencies between functionallity and the messages it works with, making the messages central.
 This offers a high level of flexibility, and I'm counting on less code.
 The frontend code and the backend code will then also look quite similar working with messages.
 I also beleive that resuing the same messages over the whole application is something to strive for, but requires very well though trough messages that can be both reusable and specific for a specific message.
 APS includes a very simple but useful JSON schema definition and a validator that validates a JSON structure against a schema.
 The schema forces simple JSON structures which I think is a good thing.
 It will both document the messages and provide validation of them.

 Do note that APS needs a clustered Vert.x and will create/join such on startup.
 It can however be told to start a non clustered Vert.x by system property on start.
 This can be useful when running in test.

 About testing: APS provide a testing tool called APSOSGiTestTools.
 It actually implements a primitive APS level OSGi container but without classloading (as mentioned above), using junit classpaths instead.
 So most tests run as they would in a real deployment and thus also starts Vert.x.
 This could cause problems if multiple builds are run concurrently on the same machine, like in a Jenkins for example.
 But if Vert.x is run unclustered it would probably work if HTTP service tests and similar use random ports.
 There is no good support for that yet in APS.
 I'm also considering trying to run tests within docker containers.

-## Moving away from OSGi and to Java 9+

-The current situation is not without problems:

-- Need a patched BND due to Groovy code wich confuses BND to thing there is code in default package.

-- OSGi does not work with JDK 9+.
-It is my belief that it will take quite some time for the OSGi people to decide how to adapt to JDK 9+.

-So I'm planning to move away from OSGi.
-APS doesn't really need separately deployable modules.
-It does want the modularity, which JDK 9+ can provide.
-So I'm considering basing services on the old JDK ServiceLoader instead.
-Then what is available is just a matter of what you pack into a fat jar.
-I will keep and adapt APSActivator which does a lot of nice stuff.
-It might however be a bit too simple, and if so I'll consider keeping the OSGi service handling, without the rest, and no longer OSGi compatible.

 ## Why all these relatively long readme.md files ?